SBU-COSMOLIKE/cocoa_lsst_les/README.md

         $(cocoa) cd ./cocoa_les
         $(cocoa) tar xf data.xz

 Git ignores the `data` folder (thanks to `.gitignore`) because the covariance files are too large not to be handled by Git-LFS.
-Git-LFS costs money, so we compress the folder using the `xz` [file format](https://tukaani.org/xz/format.html) (the Conda Cocoa environment contains the `xz` compression program).
+Git-LFS costs money, so we compress the folder using the `xz` [file format](https://tukaani.org/xz/format.html).

 :four: **Step 4 of 7**: go back to the Cocoa main folder, and activate the private Python environment